The Dalyell Scholars stream is the University’s flagship program for high-achieving students across all disciplines.

 Entry to the stream is by invitation, however there is one course in science you can apply for, the Bachelor of Science/Bachelor of Advanced Studies (Dalyell Scholars including Mathematical Sciences).

 The Dalyell Scholars stream in Science is not exclusive to those who want a career in science or research.
 In fact, through the Daylell Scholars stream, many of our graduates have gone on to pursue careers and professions outside of these areas including law, medicine, business, information technologies and government just to name a few.

 What sets our graduates apart is their experience in creative, critical-thinking and problem-solving, making them highly sought-after employees who as leaders, will go on to positively contribute to improving our world.

 Find out more about opportunities available to Daylell Scholars and admissions requirements.

 The Daylell Scholars stream replaces the Faculty of Science Talented Students Program which was established in 1992 and ran for 25 years.

 To be considered a Daylell Scholar within the Faculty of Science you must enroll in one of the following courses.

-Daylell Scholars have an opportunity to work with their talented peers and supervising academics to address real-world problems through our Daylell Showcase.
-Some examples of 2018 science projects include:
+Dalyell Scholars have an opportunity to work with their talented peers and supervising academics to address real-world problems through our Daylell Showcase.
+Some examples of recent science projects include:

 Working as a doctor provides me with the opportunity to combine the critical thinking and problem solving skills I developed during my degree and the Dalyell Scholars program.